drawbuildplay/blog/content/blog/laundry-room-makeover.md

 {{<imgproc "/uploads/laundry_room_after.png" Resize "600x" >}}Laundry Room Makeover{{</imgproc>}}

 The laundry room is not fully complete yet (are any of our projects truly ever complete?).
 Next we will be adding a shelf next to the cupboard there, which I plan to do as one of my upcoming projects (stay tuned).
 Probably a floating shelf or maybe pipes holding the shelf up.
 Stay tuned for that update.
 Also need to get some farmhouse signage that would look great in here.

+I am also contemplating the idea of if we should keep our laundry room hidden.
+An option I am thinking about is replacing the doors with a farmhouse look with an opaque glass panel with lettering on it.
+Not sure yet, since I also like how the laundry room is currently hidden.